fredbing/dataPipeline-python/README.md

 ### lambda_s3_csv_dynamo.py

 This is a lambda function in python for loading the csv files to AWS DynamoDB once they are uploaded from local directory to AWS S3.
-For any updates (incremental changes) made to the csv files in S3, the lambda function will also made the updates available in the DynamoDB table very quickly.
+Whenever there is an update (incremental change) of the csv files in S3, a CloudWatch event will trigger the lambda function to make the same update available at the DynamoDB table in real-time.